ufo2011/NXP-MCUBootUtility/README.md

 ### 2 Preparation
 　　There are two main preparations before using the NXP-MCUBootUtility tool: 1.
 Prepare the i.MXRT hardware board and the serial download cable (USB/UART).
 2. Prepare the source image file for downloading into Flash.
 　　For serial download line connections, you need to check the System Boot chapter of the i.MXRT Reference Manual to ensure that the connected UART/USB pins are specified by the BootROM.
 　　Regarding the source image file preparation, the NXP-MCUBootUtility tool can recognize the images of the five common formats (elf/axf/srec/hex/bin).
-The only thing you need to care is that the source image does not need to contain any headers required for i.MXRT boot ( IVT, BootData, etc.), NXP-MCUBootUtility will automatically add the headers required for i.MXRT to load and boot.
+Note that the source image can be either bare image or bootable image.
 　　Take the NXP official SDK as an example to further explain the generation of the source image file, register and log in to the NXP official website, go to the [MCUXpresso SDK Builder](https://mcuxpresso.nxp.com/en/select) page, select the appropriate MCU chip and IDE (take RT1060 chip, IAR IDE as an example) and click Download SDK to get SDK_2.4.0_EVK-MIMXRT1060.zip.
 　　Use IAR to open the \boards\evkmimxrt1060\demo_apps\led_blinky\iar\led_blinky.eww sample application in the SDK package: